pmajka/poSSum/README.md

 Preconfigured VM
 ================

-If you would like to start using the poSSum framework immediately without necessity of installation and configuration, you are strongly encouraged to download preconfigured virtual machine.
+If you would like to start using the Possum framework immediately without necessity of installation and configuration, you are strongly encouraged to download preconfigured virtual machine.